-- A flat or faulty battery is one of the main causes of breakdown.
+A flat or faulty battery is one of the main causes of breakdown.
 So, when your car is serviced or goes in for its MOT, make sure the battery terminals have been cleaned and protected from corrosion.
-Smearing terminals with petroleum jelly can also help protect them, while a fortnightly overnight recharge can help prevent a flat.

-- Maintain tyre safety; prevent tyre damage by keeping the tyre tread within legal specifications – this is 1.6mm to 8mm, with at least 3mm during the winter months.
+Prevent tyre damage by keeping the tyre tread within legal specifications – this is 1.6mm to 8mm.
 Plus remember, your spare tyre needs to be in good repair, as do your jack and wheel removal tools.

-- It may sound obvious but ensure your fuel tank is sufficiently full for your journey and is the correct type.
-Also maintain levels of water and anti‐freeze in the coolant tank, and screen wash in the windscreen wiper tanks; wipers should also be checked for wear.
+It may sound obvious but make sure your fuel tank is sufficiently full for your journey and is the correct type.
+Also maintain levels of water and anti‐freeze in the coolant tank, and screen wash in the windscreen wiper tanks.
+Wipers should also be checked for wear.

-- Ensure your engine is running before you turn on lights, heaters or other electrical systems to prevent the battery draining; and of course, turning them all off when you leave the car.
+Make sure your engine is running before you turn on lights, heaters or other electrical systems to prevent the battery draining.

 If you see smoke coming out of your car – from the bonnet or vents, for example – it could be serious, so stop as soon as possible, ideally off the road.
-Turn off the ignition but do not open the bonnet as additional oxygen can cause any fire to spread.
+Turn off the ignition, but don’t open the bonnet as additional oxygen can cause any fire to spread.
 Call the fire brigade immediately and keep all passengers away from the vehicle, at a distance of at least 50m if you can.

-In the event of a motorway breakdown, accident protocol indicates that you should pull in as far as possible to the left of the hard shoulder.
-Hazard warning lights should be switched on and SOS phones should be used to call for help, as these have a direct link to the emergency services and can immediately pinpoint your location.
+In the event of a, you should pull in as far as possible to the left of the hard shoulder.
+Hazard warning lights should be switched on and SOS phones should be used to call for help - these have a direct link to the emergency services and can immediately pinpoint your location.

-You should wait away from the car, on a grassy bank or verge; however, if you do feel threatened, return to your vehicle and lock all the doors until you feel any danger has passed.
+You should wait away from the car, on a grassy bank or verge.
+However, if you feel threatened, return to your vehicle and lock all the doors until you feel any danger has passed.